mubanjs/muban-skeleton/README.md

 Append `--watch` to the command to start this webpack in watch mode, enjoying super fast recompilations when your local files changes.

+When the `MUBAN_ANALYZE` environment variable is set, it will generate a bundle-analyzer output report.

 ### `yarn build:preview`